Rafsani/Rafsani/README.md

 # Hi everyone :wave:

-I am now pursuing a Doctor of Philosophy (PhD) at [Arizona State University](https://www.asu.edu/) and concurrently working as a Research Assistant at the  [ASU-Mayo Center for Innovative Imaging group](https://labs.engineering.asu.edu/wulab/).
+I am now pursuing a Doctor of Philosophy (PhD) at [Arizona State University](https://www.asu.edu/) and concurrently working as a Research Assistant at the  [ASU-Mayo Center for Innovative Imaging, AMCII Lab](https://labs.engineering.asu.edu/wulab/).
 The scope of my current research includes computer vision, deep learning, and medical imaging.
 Formerly, I worked as a Software Engineer at [IQVIA](https://www.iqvia.com/), an international human data science company headquartered in North Carolina.
 Before that, I was employed as a part-time full-stack developer at [ICT Cell BUET](https://www.buet.ac.bd/info/Home/ICTCell).
 I completed my undergraduate studies from [Department of Computer Science and Engineering, BUET](https://cse.buet.ac.bd/) in May 2022.

 ## Quick overview